 Step 7: Bend Your Knees

 When you lay flat on the bed, your buttocks tend to push against the back of your thighs, resulting in some tan lines.
-To avoid getting these lines, you should bend your knees when tanning.
+To avoid getting these lines, you should bend your knees to get an even tan on your legs.
 Bending your knees will elevate your legs slightly.
 And make sure your thighs are not touching each other.

 If the machine has more than enough space for you to bend your legs, you should bend one knee first and then switch to the next after a few minutes.